-The first step to getting started with automatic item updates is ensuring that you have valid structured data on the landing pages for your items.
-If your landing pages don’t contain any structured data, or the structured data markup is wrong, incomplete, or not valid, we'll use advanced data extractors to update items automatically.
-If you turn off automatic item updates, or our extractors are unable to determine any price or availability information, the item will be subject to item disapprovals.
+The first step to getting started with automatic item updates is ensuring that you have valid structured data on the landing pages for your products.
+If your landing pages don’t contain any structured data, or the structured data markup is incomplete, or not valid, we'll use advanced data extractors to update products automatically.
+If you turn off automatic item updates, or our extractors are unable to determine any price or availability information, the product will be subject to item-level disapprovals.
 Learn more about getting started with structured data

 Limitations of automatic item updates

-We won’t be able to update items effectively in all instances depending on the frequency of price and availability updates on your web site.
-As a general rule, automatic item updates won't be very effective if the price or availability of the majority of the items on your website is updated multiple times per day.
+We won’t be able to update products effectively in all instances depending on the frequency of price and availability updates on your website.
+As a general rule, automatic item updates won't be very effective if the price or availability of the majority of the products on your website is updated multiple times per day.
 This includes, for example, scenarios where prices are regularly updated based on currency exchange rates.
 In these cases we recommend that you use the Content API to update your product data.